jtorsvik/project-anthill/README.md

 - Environment-specific configuration validation before deployment
 - Rollback and recovery workflows for failed deployments
 - Scheduled infrastructure drift detection and reporting

+## Data Governance

+To ensure robust data governance, Project Anthill leverages [Unity Catalog](https://docs.databricks.com/en/data-governance/unity-catalog/index.html) in Databricks.
+Unity Catalog provides a unified governance solution for all data assets, enabling fine-grained access control, centralized metadata management, and secure data sharing across the platform.

+**Key aspects of Unity Catalog usage:**

+- **Centralized Access Control:** Unity Catalog allows us to define and enforce data access policies at the catalog, schema, table, and view levels.
+This ensures that only authorized users and groups can access sensitive datasets, supporting the principle of least privilege.
+- **Data Lineage and Auditing:** All data access and modification events are tracked, providing full visibility into who accessed or changed data.
+This supports compliance, auditing, and troubleshooting.
+- **Secure Data Sharing:** Unity Catalog enables secure sharing of data assets across Databricks workspaces and with external partners, without the need to copy or move data.
+This facilitates collaboration while maintaining strict security controls.
+- **Consistent Governance Across Environments:** By integrating Unity Catalog with Terraform-managed infrastructure, we ensure that governance policies are consistently applied across development, staging, and production environments.
+- **Integration with AWS IAM:** Unity Catalog can be integrated with AWS IAM roles and policies, providing seamless authentication and authorization aligned with organizational security standards.

+By adopting Unity Catalog, Project Anthill ensures that all ingested, processed, and shared data is governed according to best practices, supporting data privacy, regulatory compliance, and secure analytics workflows.